jonkchan/SQL-Practice/README.md

 ### The LIKE keyword

 - **Wildcards:** Special characters used to match parts of a value
-- **Search pattern:** A seach condition made up o fliteral text, wildcard characters, or any combination of the above.
+- **Search pattern:** A search condition made up of literal text, wildcard characters, or any combination of the above.
 - Using wildcards, you can create search patterns that can be compared against your data
-- To use wildcards in search claues, the LIKE operator must be used.
+- To use wildcards in search clauses, the LIKE operator must be used.

 ### The Percent Sign (%) Wildcard